antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 [Data Acquisition Engine project](https://github.com/antononcube/Data-Acquisition-Engine-project), [AAr1, AAv6],
 which has a conversational agent that uses code generation through a Raku package, [AAp7].
-That mentioned, below we talk only about data wrangling.
+Since in order to discuss and exemplify data wrangling we have to utilize certain data acquisition functionalities below are given explanations and examples of using Raku packages for retrieval of popular, well known datasets and for generation of random datasets.

-The rest of this document is more technical -- readers can just read or skim the next section and the section ”Doing it like a Cro” and be done.
-Some might want to look and skim over the super-technical version “Data wrangling with Raku”, [AA1].
+This document is fairly technical -- readers can just read or skim the next section and the section "Doing it like a Cro" and be done.
+Some might want to look and skim over the super-technical version "Data wrangling with Raku", [AA1].

 **Remark:** Occasionally the code below might have the Raku `expression ==>encode-to-wl()`.
 This is for serializing Raku objects into